Sweetwater Saloon: Eviction

 In 2004, the establishment faced eviction by landlords who raised the rent to more than what the owners claimed they could pay.
 It was not disputed that the new rent was fair, and the owners of the Sweetwater entered into a month-to-month lease.

 In September 2007 Sweetwater closed because the landlord of the building found it necessary to renovate the somewhat run-down property and declined to offer the club terms for a new lease after the renovation's anticipated completion.
 The owners of the building were also the longtime owners of a very popular Italian restaurant next door that had been established in the 1960s.
 A spokesman for the family that owned the building and restaurant said at the time that the building would undergo long-overdue repairs and maintenance and that the new Sweetwater owners knew about renovation plans since their lease had expired two years previously.
 "We've been in this community for 45 years," he said.
 "If we wanted to throw the Sweetwater out, we would have done it a long time ago.".

 Relocated

 Becky and Thom Steere, the owners of Sweetwater in Mill Valley began operating the 100-seat cabaret-dinner theater Larkspur Cafe Theatre on July 1, 2007.

 On Saturday, January 21, 2012, four years and four months after the original Sweetwater ceased operations, it reopened as Sweetwater Music Hall, owned and operated by a new management and investor group and located in the recently renovated lower floor of Mill Valley's Masonic Temple (opposite Mill Valley's City Hall), held its inaugural music event, a "trade only" party featuring local musician Austin De Lone's band with guest performers including Jerry Harrison (local resident and former lead guitarist for Talking Heads).
 The new Sweetwater Music Hall includes a full-service restaurant and on-site catering service.

+Sweetwater Music Hall is a nonprofit arts organization, with Maria Hoppe, executive director and Bill Getty, chair of a seven-person advisory board.